konstantinosanagn/campaign-saas/README.md

 **Note:** The `.env` file is optional for development - defaults are provided.
 Create it with `cp .env.example .env` if you want to customize settings.

 ## RSpec and Cucumber Test Coverage Reports
-*** Note: Please run rm -rf coverage in between running the RSpec and Cucumber test command in order to get the most accurate results for RSpec along or Cucumber along.
+*** Note: Please run rm -rf coverage in between running the RSpec and Cucumber test command in order to get the most accurate results for RSpec alone or Cucumber alone.
 ### RSpec
 ```bash
 COVERAGE=TRUE bundle exec rspec